KillReall1992/yandex_practicum_ds/README.md

 ### ***Define churn clients***:<br>
 - Customers began to leave the «Beta-Bank» every month.
 Bank marketing department make a decision that save current clients will be cheaper than attract new clients.
 Task is make a tool to understand will client leave the Bank in nearest time or not on historical data.

+### ***Prediction of gold amount recovered from gold ore***:<br>
+Prepare a prototype of a machine learning model for Zyfra.
+The company develops efficiency solutions for heavy industry.
+The model should predict the amount of gold recovered from gold ore.
+You have the data on extraction and purification.
+The model will help to optimize the production and eliminate unprofitable parameters.